robleroni/Puerro/docs/README.md

 # Showcase Project for Structure (26.02.2019)

-After looking at some simple forms things got crowdy very fast.
+After looking at some simple forms, things got crowdy very fast.
-There are a million things which can be considered.
+There are a million things, which can be considered.
 We knew that we can not cover everything with this project.

-We decided that we need some more structre to not get lost in our train of thought.
+We decided that we need some more structure to not get lost in our train of thought.
 Eventually, the idea came to life to build a showcase project by simulation interactions between developer and customer.

 The project should cover the most important UI-patterns while keeping it as simple but still very usable at the same time.